Conrad Baars and the Vicious Cycle of the Unaffirmed

 Conrad Baars' circle reveals the deep cycle of feeling unloved and paths to healing.

 At the heart of this diagram is the concept of non-affirmation, a term Baars used to describe the state where an individual feels unloved, unaccepted, and unrecognized for who they truly are.
-This non-affirmation becomes the starting point of a cyclical journey of negative emotions and behaviors, leading an individual down a path of inner turmoil.
+This state of being "unaffirmed" becomes the starting point of a cyclical journey of negative emotions and behaviors, leading an individual down a path of inner turmoil.

 This lack of genuine human connection breeds feelings of isolation, which are intensified by the experiences of being ignored or taken advantage of by others.
 The illusory belief that "everyone likes me" surfaces, but this is not borne out of genuine mutual respect and love; rather, it stems from a superficial, often one-sided, interaction pattern.